simul/simul.github.io/unrealengine/index.md

 <a class=" id=" title="" href="http://simul.co/wp-content/uploads/2014/07/Editor.png"><img src="http://simul.co/wp-content/uploads/2014/07/Editor-150x150.png" /></a>

+This will open up the True Sky Sequence Editor:

+## Creating and Configuring a Sky Sequence
 * Enter your licence key in the Sequencer Window.
 This enables the window's editing functions.

-* It may be that the default UE4 sky obscures the trueSKY image.
-Remove the Atmospheric Fog and Sky Sphere objects from your scene.

 * You can see changes to the properties (e.g. "preview") only if the edited asset is also assigned to the level's TrueSkySequenceActor.
 The trueSky plugin renderer uses only the asset which is referenced from that actor.
 If you are editing some other asset (which is not assigned to the TrueSky actor of the current level) then you won't see any visualization of it.